 He is profiled in the 1884 book History of Cass County, Iowa.
 Together With Sketches of its Towns, Villages and Townships, Educational, Civil, Military and Political History: Portraits of Prominent Persons, and Biographies of Old Settlers and Representative Citizens.
 Springfield, Ill.: Continental Historical Company (p.
 667).

-Daughter Emma Pringey (1880-1967) was born in March 1880 in Iowa.
+Daughter Emma Pringey (1880-1967) was born on March 13, 1880 in Iowa.
 She apparently never married and in May 1929 dwelled with her sister Emma in Cumberland, taking care of her aged father.
 At that time, she wrote of her father: "...he requires the personal aid and attendance of myself and has required it for more than a year on account of his physical condition, his eyes are bad, he is feeble and cannot be allowed to leave the premises.
 I have to watch out for him every day and all the time.
 I do not leave him alone any of the time."
+The angel of death carried her away on July 17, 1967.

 Son John Pringey (1885-1916) was born on Jan.
 2, 1885 in Cass County.
 He died on Sept.
 18, 1916, at the age of 30.